ABBO News

 Data next week on unemployment rolls could offer more clarity on the state of the labor market in November.

 The employment report for November could determine if the Fed cut rates again in December.
-The U.S. central bank trimmed rates by 25 basis points earlier this month, lowering its benchmark overnight interest rate to the 4.50%-4.75% range.
+Earlier this month, the U.S. central bank trimmed rates by 25 basis points, lowering its benchmark overnight interest rate to the 4.50%-4.75% range.

 The Fed embarked on its policy easing cycle with an unusually large half-percentage-point rate cut in September, its first reduction in borrowing costs since 2020.
 It hiked rates by 525 basis points in 2022 and 2023 to curb a surge in inflation.